tonybaloney/agentic-popup-shop/app/api/tests/README.md

-# Test Suite for GitHub Popup Store API
+# Test Suite for Popup Store API

 This directory contains the test suite for the FastAPI backend.